-This manual defines preferred engineering procedures for Cobb County Department of Transportation (Cobb DOT).
+This manual defines the pre-construction process and procedures for Cobb County Department of Transportation (Cobb DOT) locally-funded projects.

 CAD Details & Elements